 A big heart, an open mind, and a compassionate ear!
 If PWB/SWS/KT has touched your life, then you have what it takes!
 A Support Volunteer is a person who agrees to be available by phone or e-mail to people in their area who are looking for more information about PWB/SWS/KT and wish to network with individuals in their own vicinity.
 The role of the Support Volunteer is very important; he/she is often the first person with whom the caller is able to discuss their concerns on a more personal level.
 Questions?
 Contact us at email@example.com.

 Family Days are informal get-togethers where families, relatives, close friends of adults and children meet and exchange friendships and experiences.
 In some cases, it is the first time a child has met another child with a facial port-wine birthmark.
 Or the first time a family coping with PWB/SWS/KT has been able to sit down with another family and not have to explain their child’s condition.
 Family Days are initiated by members who fix a date, find a place, and make arrangements for refreshments.
 There is no formal program presented but the SWF provides educational materials to distribute and issue the invitation to families in the area.
 The SWF office will help you with arrangements.
 You just have to get the idea, raise your hand and be the host/hostess.
 Questions?
 Contact us at firstname.lastname@example.org.

 Hold an Awareness Event

-Please complete the fundraising event form at the beginning of you event.
+Please complete the fundraising event form at the beginning of your event.
 We are here to help you meet your event goals and possibly have materials/ideas to help you with your event.
-When you are finished, please complete the after your event form so we can post your accomplishments to the website and in Branching Out!
+When you are finished, please complete the after-your-event form so we can post your accomplishments on the website and in Branching Out!
 You can also call 973-895-4445 or email@example.com we enjoy hearing from you!

 Hold a Fundraising Event